Winner of the 2017 St. Albans International Organ Competition

-In addition to claiming first prizes in the Third International Bach-Liszt Organ Competition in Erfurt/Weimar, Germany, the Sydney International Organ Competition and the Fort Wayne National Organ Playing competition, as well as being a prizewinner in the St Albans International Organ Competition and the recipient of second prize at the Miami International Organ Competition, Thomas Gaynor is rapidly making his mark on the organ scene in both the Northern and Southern Hemispheres.
-A student of David Higgs at the Eastman School of Music in Rochester, NY, Thomas recently graduated with an MM degree and the Performer’s Certificate.
-He is currently pursuing his D.M.A. degree there, as well as the prestigious Artist’s Certificate—an honor the institution had not given an organist for nearly three decades.
+In addition to claiming first prizes in the Third International Bach-Liszt Organ Competition in Erfurt/Weimar, Germany, the Sydney International Organ Competition, and the Fort Wayne National Organ Playing Competition, as well as being second prize winner in the Miami International Organ Competition and the 8th International Organ Competition Musashino-Toyko, Thomas Gaynor is rapidly making his mark on the organ scene in both the Northern and Southern Hemispheres.
+A student of David Higgs at the Eastman School of Music in Rochester, NY, Thomas recently graduated with a master’s degree and the Performer’s Certificate.
+He is currently pursuing his D.M.A. degree there, and was awarded the highly coveted Artist’s Certificate—an honor the institution had not given an organist for nearly three decades.

-Born in New Zealand, Thomas was Richard Prothero Organ Scholar at Wellington Cathedral of St. Paul for a number of years before being granted the title of Honorary Sub-Organist.
-His teachers included Douglas Mews for organ and harpsichord repertoire, Michael Fulcher for organ and church music, and Judith Clark CNZM for Piano.
-He later held the Maxwell Fernie Scholarship at St Mary of the Angels church in Wellington.
-Presently, he is Assistant Director of Music at Christ Episcopal Church in Rochester, NY, where he works closely with concert organist and Director of Music, David Baskeyfield.
+Born in New Zealand, Thomas was Richard Prothero Organ Scholar at Wellington Cathedral of St. Paul for three years before being granted the title of Honorary Sub-Organist.
+His teachers included Douglas Mews for organ and harpsichord repertoire, Michael Fulcher for organ and church music, and Judith Clark for piano.
+He later held the Maxwell Fernie Scholarship at St. Mary of the Angels Church in Wellington.
+Presently, he is Assistant Director of Music at Christ Episcopal Church in Pittsford, NY.

-An aspiring concert organist, Thomas has studied in masterclasses and workshops with many of this generation’s most influential organists, including Edoardo Bellotti, Michel Bouvard, Cameron Carpenter, James David Christie, Ken Cowan, Olivier Latry, Nathan Laube, Jean-Baptiste Robin, Jaques Van Oortmerssen, Stephen Tharp, Thomas Trotter and Harald Vogel.
+Thomas has studied in masterclasses and workshops with many of this generation’s most influential organists, including Edoardo Bellotti, Michel Bouvard, Cameron Carpenter, James David Christie, Ken Cowan, Olivier Latry, Nathan Laube, Jean-Baptiste Robin, Jaques Van Oortmerssen, Stephen Tharp, Thomas Trotter, and Harald Vogel.
 He can be heard frequently in solo and collaborative recitals across the USA, as well as in Australasia.
-Recent and upcoming projects include a complete performance of Bach’s Clavierübung III, Mahler’s Rückert Lieder and Vaughan Williams’s Five Mystical songs with baritone Jarrett Logan Porter, and concert featuring Liszt’s ‘Ad Nos’ paired with a transcription of the first act of Meyerbeer’s Le Prophète, complete with soloists and chorus.
+Recent projects include a complete performance of Bach’s Clavierübung III, Mahler’s Rückert Lieder, Vaughan Williams’ Five Mystical songs with baritone Jarrett Logan Porter, and a concert featuring Liszt’s ‘Ad Nos’ paired with a transcription of the first act of Meyerbeer’s Le Prophète, complete with soloists and chorus.
 In summer 2018, he gave performances in Ireland, England, Denmark France, New Zealand, and Australia.